tummala-hareesh/ml_zoomcamp_ht/notes/week-3-notes.md

 # 14 Explore more
-- Exlude least useful features
+- Exclude least useful features
 - Instead of Linear Regression (not regularized), Ridge Regression (regularized)
     - Find the best regualization parameter of Ridge
 - Other ways of OneHotEncoding